charlessu800/MMv3/docs/lab6.md

     # Get both theta adn distance from lab

     # set Kp
-    # What is out theta target? define it.
+    # What is our theta target? define it.

     # whats the error of our target and the theta?